July 1, 2026

 Skill management

-Turn Pilot's knowledge packs on and off by hand, for a specific task.
+Turn Agent's knowledge packs on and off by hand, for a specific task.

 This is a plan, not a date